 Read More: Movies That Might Make You Sick

 Every event has two sides of the story to it.
 Man concocts a version of this truth according to his own philosophies and narrates his story to his subsequent generations.
 The truth becomes divided and so does history.
 So we cannot really blame the films for taking sides while narrating its story.
-In 1966 came a film on the Algerian Revolution against the French Colonialism, called ‘The Battle of Algiers’ and directed by Gillo Pontecorvo and it set a benchmark on how history has to be told.
+In 1966 came a film on the Algerian Revolution against the French Colonialism, called ‘The Battle of Algiers’, directed by Gillo Pontecorvo, and it set a benchmark on how history has to be told.
 Apart from being well directed and well filmed, the essence of this black and white masterpiece lay in its unique storytelling, never giving impetus to one part and never admitting the moral superiority of either one.
 It shows their reasons and flaws in the same note, telling history like it should be told.
 Notably, acclaimed Indian filmmaker Mira Nair once said this regarding the film: ”It’s the only film in the world that I wish I had directed.”

 Read More: Best Breakup Movies of All Time

-Based on a real life incident of a mass escape of British prisoners from a German camp, is classic tale of dare and adventure.
+Based on a real life incident of a mass escape of British prisoners from a German camp, this is a classic tale of dare and adventure.
 Although the escape ends on a sad note, as almost all escapees except the character of Steve McQueen get caught and killed, it’s historically accurate to the events actually occurred.
 The way the escape has been plotted with the minute intricacies is a treat to watch.
-Probably the only movie in this list, to have the fun element added to it, ‘The Great Escape’ is one hell of a ride.
-Watch out for the scene, where the entire German army is chasing after Steve McQueen on a motorcycle who tries to jump a barbed wire fence.
+Probably the only movie on this list that has an element of fun added to it, ‘The Great Escape’ is one hell of a ride.
+Watch out for the scene where the entire German army is chasing after Steve McQueen on a motorcycle, who tries to jump a barbed wire fence.

 Read More: Best Movie Theaters in the World

-‘Das Boot’ is translated to english as ‘The Boat’ is a story of a German Submarine and its occupiers, on a mission during WWII.
-More than the actual war, its the relationship of the occupiers that takes the centerstage here.
-Under the sea, within a claustrophobic environment, a group of seamen on a venture that goes from bad to worse.
+‘Das Boot’, translated to English as ‘The Boat’, is a story of a German Submarine and its occupiers, on a mission during WWII.
+More than the actual war, it’s the relationship of the occupiers that takes the centerstage here.
+Under the sea, within a claustrophobic environment, a group of seamen set out on a venture that goes from bad to worse.
 Essentially an anti-war movie, ‘Das Boot’ received much recognition for its acute portrayal of the anguish of the sailors on the submarine.
-It received six nominations at the academy awards, which was unprecedented for a foreign movie.
+It received six nominations at the Academy Awards, which was unprecedented for a foreign movie.

 Read More: Best Real Time Movies of All Time